jsdabrowski/CAiSE-21/README.md

 # CAiSE-21 paper: Mining User Feedback For Software Engineering: Use Cases and Reference Architecture

-The repository contains suplementary materialas for the papers.
-The materials are parts of a submission for CAiSE'21:
+The repository contains suplementary materialas for the paper.
+They are parts of a submission for CAiSE'21:

 - models showing how developers could support software engieering tasks by mining app reviews.
 - mapping between app review analysis (a.k.a. services) and data mining techniques.